mbarkdull/FormicidaeMolecularEvolution/README.md

 RELAX is a method from HYPHY that asks whether the strength of natural selection has been increased or decreased along test branches.
-In order to run RELAX, as with aSBREL, you’ll need a labelled phylogeny and a set of orthogroup sequences.
-Then, RELAX can be run with the command `./scripts/DataRunningRelax [full path to labelled phylogenies] [prefix used when labelling phylogenies]`.
+In order to run RELAX, as with BUSTED-PH, you’ll need a labelled phylogeny and a set of orthogroup sequences.
+Then, RELAX can be run with the command `./scripts/RELAXchunks [full path to labelled phylogenies] [prefix used when labelling phylogenies] [number of threads to use]`.

+This script works in the same way as the script used to run BUSTED-PH, described above.

 ### Parsing RELAX results